 Marybeth Gasman Bio

 Marybeth Gasman is the Samuel DeWitt Proctor Endowed Chair in Education and a Distinguished Professor at Rutgers University.
 She serves as the Executive Director of the Samuel DeWitt Proctor Institute for Leadership, Equity & Justice and the Executive Director of the Rutgers Center for Minority Serving Institutions.
 Marybeth is also the Associate Dean for Research in the Rutgers Graduate School of Education and the current Chair of the Rutgers University-New Brunswick Faculty Council.
 Prior to joining the faculty at Rutgers, Marybeth was the Judy & Howard Berkowitz Endowed Professor in the Graduate School of Education at the University of Pennsylvania.
 While at Penn, Marybeth also served as the founding director of the Penn Center for Minority Serving Institutions (MSIs).
 Her areas of expertise include the history of American higher education, Minority Serving Institutions (with an emphasis on Historically Black Colleges & Universities), racism and diversity, fundraising and philanthropy, and higher education leadership.
-She is the author or editor of 25 books, including Educating a Diverse Nation (Harvard University Press, 2015 with Clif Conrad), Envisioning Black Colleges (Johns Hopkins University Press, 2007), Making Black Scientists (Harvard University Press, 2019 with Thai-Huy Nguyen), and newest book Doing the Right Thing: How College and Universities Can Undo Systemic Racism in Faculty Hiring (Princeton University Press, 2022).
+She is the author or editor of 33 books, including Doing the Right Thing (Princeton University Press, 2022), Educating a Diverse Nation (Harvard University Press, 2015 with Clif Conrad), Envisioning Black Colleges (Johns Hopkins University Press, 2007), Making Black Scientists (Harvard University Press, 2019 with Thai-Huy Nguyen), and newest book Doing the Right Thing: How College and Universities Can Undo Systemic Racism in Faculty Hiring (Princeton University Press, 2022).
 Marybeth has written over 250 peer-reviewed articles, scholarly essays, and book chapters.
 She has penned over 450 opinion articles for the nation’s newspapers and magazines and is ranked by Education Week as one of the 10 most influential education scholars in the nation.
 Marybeth has raised over $23 million in grant funding to support her research and that of her students, mentees, and MSI partners.
 Marybeth serves on the board of trustees of The College Board as well as Paul Quinn College, a small, urban, historically Black College in Dallas, Texas.
 She considers her proudest accomplishment to be receiving the University of Pennsylvania’s Provost Award for Distinguished Ph.D.
 Teaching and Mentoring, serving as the dissertation chair for over 80 doctoral students since 2000.

 Marybeth is also a mother, an avid photographer and traveler.
 She also writes for pleasure in addition to her academic work.